Wedding insurance explained

 OK – so lets try and explain the mysteries of wedding insurance in basic terms

 With policy prices ranging anywhere from £19 for a small wedding budget, to £300 for your larger more extravagant events, it’s a small portion of your budget for peace of mind.
 Most insurance companies will cover you for up to 2 years, so taking a policy out right at the beginning of your planning journey is highly recommended.
-It’s a one-off payment, and usually covers any purchases related to your wedding, regardless of whether you take the policy out before or after booking suppliers, venue or items.
-It will likely cover from the time you take out your policy going forward.
+It’s a one-off payment, and usually covers any purchases related to your wedding, regardless of whether you take the policy out before or after booking suppliers, venue or items within 2 years.

 Every single policy is different.
 This article is not to provide legal advice, or to cover every eventuality or policy.
 But, if you need some advice on where to start I hope you find this a useful place!
 Always read the small print and seek legal advice on your own policy wording.
 The aim of this is to introduce you to what wedding insurance can cover in a normal situation, why it’s important and what to look out for.